-ls Lists all of the file names in your current directory. pico filename pico is a text editor; you'll use it for writing SAS programs.
+10 Lists all of the file names in your current directory ls pico filename Lists all of the file names in your current directory. pico is a text editor; you'll use it for writing SAS programs.
 Enter pico practice.sas to open an existing file named practice.sas , or create it if it doesn't exist.
 To exit pico, enter the control and X keys.
 You have to use the arrow keys, not the mouse, to move around the text once you're in a file.
 For this reason, I prefer to create and edit SAS programs in a text editor on my computer (TextEdit on a Mac, NotePad on Windows), then copy and paste them into a file I've created with pico.
 I then use pico for minor tweaking of the program.
 Note that there are other popular text editors, such as vi and emacs, and one of the defining characters of a serious computer geek is a strong opinion about the superiority of their favorite text editor and total loserness of all other text editors.
-To avoid becoming one of them, try not to get emotional about pico. cat filename Opens a file for viewing and printing.
+To avoid becoming one of them, try not to get emotional about pico.
+Unix filenames should be made of letters and numbers, dashes (-), underscores (), and periods.
+Don't use spaces or other punctuation (slashes, parentheses, exclamation marks, etc.), as they have special meanings in Unix and may confuse the computer.
+It is common to use an extension after a period, such as .sas to indicate a SAS program, but that it for your convenience in recognizing what kind of file it is; it isn't required by Unix. cat filename Opens a file for viewing and printing, but not editing.
 It will automatically take you to the end of the file, so you'll have to scroll up.
-To print, you may want to copy what you want to a word processor file for easier formatting. mv oldname newname Changes the name of a file from oldname to newname .
+To print, you may want to copy what you want, then paste it into a word processor document for easier formatting. mv oldname newname Changes the name of a file from oldname to newname .
 When you run SAS on the file practice.sas , the output will be in a file called practice.lst .
 Before you make changes to practice.sas and run it again, you may want to change the name of practice.lst to something else, so it won't be overwritten. cp oldname newname Makes a copy of file oldname with the name newname . rm filename Deletes a file. logout Logs you out of Strauss. mkdir directoryname Creates a new directory.
-You don't need to do this, but if you end up creating a lot of files, it will help keep them organized into different directories. cd directoryname Changes from one directory to another.
+You don't need to do this, but if you end up creating a lot of files, you may find it helpful to keep them organized into different directories. cd directoryname Changes from one directory to another.
 For example, if you have a directory named sasfiles in your home directory, enter cd sasfiles .
-To go from within a directory up to your home directory, just enter cd . rmdir directoryname Deletes a directory, if it doesn't have any files in it.
-If you want to delete a directory and the files in it, first go into the directory, delete all the files in it using rm , then delete the directory using rmdir . sas filename Runs SAS.
+To go from within a directory up to your home directory, just enter cd .

+Deletes a directory, if it doesn't have any files in it.
+If you want to rmdir delete a directory and the files in it, first go into the directory, directoryname delete all the files in it using rm , then delete the directory using rmdir.
+Runs SAS.
 Be sure to enter sas filename.sas .
-If you just enter sas and then hit return, you'll be in interactive SAS mode, which is scary; enter ;endsas; if that happens and you need to get out of it.
+If you just enter sas and sas filename then hit return, you'll be in interactive SAS mode, which is scary; enter ;endsas; if that happens and you need to get out of it.